gilcrest/diygoapi/README.md

 There is also `errs.InputUnwanted` which is meant to be used when a field is populated with a value when it is not supposed to be.

-#### Error Flow
+### Typical Error Flow

-Errors at their initial point of failure should always start with `errs.E`, but as they move up the call stack, `errs.E` does not need to be used.
-Errors should just be passed on up, like the following:
+As errors created with `errs.E` move up the call stack, they can just be returned, like the following:

 ```go
 func inner() error {